NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The secondary additionally needs to be configured as a catalog consumer for the catalog zone to enable processing of the member zones in the catalog, such as automatic synchronization of the member zones for secondary service.

-Operators of catalog consumers should note that secondary name servers may receive DNS NOTIFY messages [@!RFC1996] for a zones before they are seen as a newly added member zones to the catalog from which that secondary is provisioned.
+Operators of catalog consumers should note that secondary name servers may receive DNS NOTIFY messages [@!RFC1996] for zones before they are seen as a newly added member zones to the catalog from which that secondary is provisioned.